nils-woxholt/gen-fake-data-files/README.md

 # gen-fake-data-files

 A command line app to generate fake data files as parquet or csv by providing a metadata file which defines the data.
-(this is an early commit and still work in progress so expect updates!)

 ## Setup